Live Global GDP Growth Forecast

 Multiple factors influence the global economic outlook.
 Chief among them are government and central bank policies (tax and spending measures, structural reforms, interest rate changes, etc), geopolitical developments (trade agreements, conflict, etc), the rate of technological change, and natural disasters.

-The global GDP forecast for 2025 is notably lower than past years, and looks set to be the worst since 2020, at the height of the Covid-19 pandemic.
-This is a result of global trade tensions and a slowdown in China’s economic growth potential; China had in past years been a significant contributor to global growth.
+The global GDP forecast for 2026 is similar to the 2025 outturn, and thus the joint-weakest since the pandemic-induced contraction of 2020.
+This is a result of global trade tensions and an ongoing slowdown in China’s economic growth potential; China had in past years been a significant contributor to global growth.